Muscular Hypertrophy: This Is How You Grow

 When you train and you get a pump, kind of like Arnold famously talked about in "Pumping Iron," your muscle cells sense that swelling as a threat.
 They basically say, "OK, I have to grow or die."
 So, they restructure themselves and get larger.

 What are the methods to increase that blood to the muscle?
 Working in the hypertrophy rep range of 8-12 is one, especially with short rest period lengths.
 Overload techniques like strip sets, supersets, and working to failure are also ideal, if you use them properly.

 If you're looking to build muscle that's as strong as it looks, focusing on cell swelling isn't enough.
 You also need to amplify the tension, which is how you recruit the larger and more powerful muscle fibers.

 You may have heard that we have slow-twitch muscle fibers, which are good for endurance, and then we have the larger fast-twitch muscle fibers.
-Those get recruited with heavier lifting, like during sets of 6-8 repetitions or less.
-When you recruit them, they turn on protein synthesis and you grow.
+Those get recruited with heavier lifting.
+That repetition range could still be around 6-8 reps—I'm not talking about powerlifting, after all.